cucumber/cucumber-ruby/CONTRIBUTING.md

   step definition
 - everyting related to the HTML formatter

-`cucumber-ruby` is also composed of:

-- [cucumber-ruby-core]: this is the engine that will execute the test cases computed from a parsed Gherkin document
+`cucumber-ruby` is also composed of [cucumber-ruby-core]: this is the engine that will execute the test cases computed from a parsed Gherkin document
-- [cucumber-ruby-wire]: everything related to the Cucumber's wire protocol

 Last but not least, there is also a repository for [cucumber-rails], the gem that brings Cucumber to Rails 5.x and 6.x.